 Facebook wants to make Oculus more social by adding Messenger, but for now, most Quest 2 owners get their social fix in VR by playing Rec Room.
 Over one million gamers play Rec Room in VR every month, half of them using the Quest 2.
 There are also plenty of non-VR users playing on PC, iOS, Xbox, or PS4, making it a great, free way to hang out with friends that aren't into VR as much as you!

-Rec Room has a ton of activities, some officially created by the devs but mostly created by fellow players.
+Rec Room has many activities, some officially created by the devs but mostly created by fellow players.
 The most popular is Rec Royale, a battle royale mode that the original Quest couldn't handle but the Quest 2 fully supports.
 There are also official quests where you team up with up to three other players to defeat killer robots, find pirate booty, vanquish Dracula, and other tasks, many of which are Quest 2 exclusive as well.
 But the player-built modes are where you'll find knock-offs of popular games like Among Us and Fall Guys, unofficial maps from popular properties like Star Wars, or just little clubhouses where you can hang out with friends or meet new people.

 If you're tight on cash and want content that will last for hours, Rec Room is the game for you.
 Just keep in mind that some people's experiences with Rec Room can be poisoned by rude trolls, so you may have more fun if you play in private sessions with people you trust. —Michael Hicks